Deploying MongoDB Across Multiple Kubernetes Clusters With MongoDBMulti

 This article is part of a three-parts series on deploying MongoDB across multiple Kubernetes clusters using the operators.

-⚠️ Support for multi-Kubernetes-cluster deployments of MongoDB is a beta feature and not yet ready for Production use.
+⚠️ Support for multi-Kubernetes-cluster deployments of MongoDB is a preview feature and not yet ready for Production use.
 The content of this article is meant to provide you with a way to experiment with this upcoming feature, but should not be used in production as breaking changes may still occur.
-Support for this feature during beta is direct with the engineering team and on a best-efforts basis, so please let us know if trying this out at firstname.lastname@example.org.
+Support for this feature during preview is direct with the engineering team and on a best-efforts basis, so please let us know if trying this out at .
 Also feel free to get in touch with any questions, or if this is something that may be of interest once fully released.

 - Single region (Multi A-Z) consists of one or more Kubernetes clusters where each cluster has nodes deployed in different availability zones in the same region.
 This type of deployment protects MongoDB instances backing your enterprise applications against zone and Kubernetes cluster failures.

 - Multi Region consists of one or more Kubernetes clusters where you deploy each cluster in a different region, and within each region, deploy cluster nodes in different availability zones.
 This gives your database resilience against the loss of a Kubernetes cluster, a zone, or an entire cloud region.

 By leveraging the native capabilities of Kubernetes, the MongoDB Enterprise Kubernetes Operator performs the following tasks to deploy and operate a multi-cluster MongoDB replica set:

 - Creates the necessary resources, such as Configmaps, secrets, service objects, and StatefulSet objects, in each member cluster.
 These resources are in line with the number of replica set members in the MongoDB cluster, ensuring that the cluster is properly configured and able to function.